 Hi, I'm David Sawyer.
 I'm currently building software for the Devices org at Amazon.
-Previously, I was an engineer at Seller Labs, which helped Amazon merchants to sell more stuff and grow their businesses.
+Previously, I was an engineer at Seller Labs, which helped Amazon merchants to increase revenue and grow their businesses.
 I was an early employee at Experience, which was acquired by Cox Enterprises in 2014.
-I've also worked with the Centers for Disease Control and Prevention to build mobile apps that aid health care providers in identifying deadly diseases.
+I've also worked with the Centers for Disease Control and Prevention to build mobile apps that aid healthcare providers in identifying deadly diseases.
 I graduated from the University of Georgia with a degree in computer science, and I live in Denver with my wife and three boys.

 I like building cool stuff.
 Shoot me an email if you'd like to work with me.

 A Chrome and Firefox extension that gives you the real price per night of an Airbnb stay after accounting for any and all fees.
 The extension's popularity really took off after I posted it on Reddit.
 It was the #2 Product of the Day on Product Hunt, Lifehacker's Extension of the Week, and was written up by Forbes and BuzzFeed News.

 A Chrome extension that enables users to upload an image to Imgur and get the resulting URL without ever leaving their Reddit tab.